alt4/docker-blrevive/src/mars/README.md

 # M.A.R.S A.P.I.

-Some sort of RCON, before we get an "official" master server.
+Some sort of RCON, until we get an "official" master server.

 Tested on Werkzeug and Gunicorn.

-# Quickstart
+## Quickstart

 Either run it with the launcher script as such: